siddharthkoundal/Sorting-Algo-Visualizer/README.md

   - Heap Sort
 - Adjust the speed of the visualization.
 - Reset the array to sort a new set of numbers.
-- Highlight the elements being compared and the sorted elements.
+- Highlights the elements being compared and the sorted elements.
-- Display the time and space complexity of the selected algorithm.
+- Displays the time and space complexity of the selected algorithm.

 ## Demo